hy-tsoha/local-pg/README.md

 ## Uninstalling

 - Remove directory pgsql, including all content (in your home directory).
+Alternatively, if you want to save your database contents, remove everything from pgsql except directory data and its contents.
 - Remove lines mentioning pgsql with LD_LIBRARY_PATH, PATH, PGHOST and PGDATA at the end of your .bashrc.